Statement of Intent

 At Parkgate Primary School our computing education equips pupils to use computational thinking and creativity to understand and change the world.
 Our computing curriculum is taught using challenges that cover all attainment targets for both Key Stage 1 and 2.

 Computing ensures that pupils become digitally literate.
 We want children to be able to use, and express themselves and develop their ideas through, information and communication technology.
-As computing has deep links with mathematics, science and design and technology, children at All Saints School are regularly encouraged and supported in using computing skills in other areas across the curriculum, to enable them to be active participants in a digital world.
+As computing has deep links with mathematics, science and design and technology, children are regularly encouraged and supported in using computing skills in other areas across the curriculum, to enable them to be active participants in a digital world.

 Children are taught about three main areas in computing: